Do I Have A Plumbing Leak?

 What you should do at once is call a plumber because these are signs of a leaking pipe.
 The trouble is that plumbing leakages can be hard to find, so here’s a quick guide on spotting a plumbing leak and calling in professional help.

-An easy way to detect plumbing leaks is to check the lawn for patches of green grass.
+An easy way to detect visible leaks is to check the lawn for wet patches of green grass.
 When certain lawn areas are greener than others, you can bet your bottom dollar that there’s a leaking pipe underneath the soil.
 You can even see puddles of water on the ground in case of large water leaks.

-Check the toilet once you’ve ascertained that the leak is indoors, as most plumbing issues originate from a leaky toilet.
+Check the toilet bowl once you’ve ascertained that the leak is indoors, as most plumbing issues originate from a leaky toilet.
 We have seen that the toilet flapper in many Aussie homes deteriorates with time, unable to prevent water from entering the bowl before you flush.

 As a result, a steady stream of water flows from the tank into the bowl, and the only way to know for sure is to conduct a dye test.
 You must add a few drops of colouring dye to the tank and wait a few minutes.